origin1tech/pargv/README.md

 // Check if has command.
 var exists = pargs.hasCmd('some_command');

-// The following check if ANY command exists. var exists = pargs.hasCmd(['command1', 'command2'])
+// The following checks if ANY command exists. var exists = pargs.hasCmd(['command1', 'command2'])
 var exists = pargs.hasCmd('command1', 'command2', 'command3');